Last updated 16 April 2025

 What products are covered

-Products are usually defined in the broadest sense of the term.
-It extends to construction of houses, production of cars, household consumables, industrial equipment and the like.
+Products are generally defined in the broadest sense of the term.
+The definition extends to construction of houses, production of cars, household consumables, industrial equipment and the like.
 The fact that a product is second hand does not bar a claim.
+However, the definition of ‘goods’ and ‘consumer goods’ under the Australian Consumer Law can limit the application of some of the statutory causes of action.

 Who is liable